-As we move through the primaries elections to the November 2020 general election, we are seeing a major shift in minority group voting numbers.
-There are now an estimated 32 million Hispanics that will be eligible to vote.
-This is the largest minority voting group of all time!
+As we move through the primaries elections to the November 2022 general election (and beyond), we are seeing a major shift in minority group voting numbers.
+There are now an estimated 34.6 million Hispanics that will be eligible to vote.
+This is an increase of over 2 million from 2020 to make the largest minority voting group of all time!
 And political campaigns targeting Hispanic voters are getting powerful results in a surprising place—traditional media.

 Hispanic Voters by the Numbers

-- 32 Million Hispanics projected to be eligible to vote in 2020 becoming the largest Minority voting group in the history of American politics
+- 34.6 million Hispanics that will be eligible to vote in 2022 becoming the largest Minority voting group in the history of American politics

 Greg Anthony is the Head of Multicultural marketing at Refuel Agency, the largest provider of Media + Marketing services targeting niche audiences.
 He commented on Hispanic voters, saying, “We’ve been advising political ad agencies on how to reach minority audiences for over 30 years.”